trailofbits/deepstate/docs/fuzzing.md

 * PUSH_DIR  - out/sync_dir/queue
 * PULL_DIR  - out/sync_dir/queue
 * CRASH_DIR - out/the_fuzzer/crashes

+Synchronization:
+* libFuzzer executor runs the fuzzer in auto-sync mode (`-reload=1`)
+* Test cases pushed to PUSH_DIR will be automatically used by the libFuzzer
+* Filenames may be arbitrary

+Resuming:
+* libFuzzer uses test cases from each specified dir, so the executor only needs to use PULL_DIR to resume fuzzing

+Statistics:
+* Informations are printed line-by-line
+* `-print_final_stats=1` makes the fuzzer output summary once finished

 Use the `LIBFUZZER_WHICH_TEST`
 environment variable to control which test libFuzzer runs, using a